sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_04_develop_unit_tests_xunit.md

 1. Examine the approach to unit testing implemented by the UnitTests project.

 1. Extend the UnitTests project to begin testing the data access classes in the `Library.Infrastructure` project.

+## Set up the library application in Visual Studio Code

+You need to download the existing application, extract the code files, and then open the solution in Visual Studio Code.

+Use the following steps to set up the library application:

+1. To download a zip file containing the library application, select the following URL: [GitHub Copilot lab - develop unit tests](https://github.com/MicrosoftLearning/mslearn-github-copilot-dev/raw/refs/heads/main/DownloadableCodeProjects/Downloads/AZ2007LabAppM4.zip)

+    The zip file is named **AZ2007LabAppM4.zip**.

+1. Extract the files from the **AZ2007LabAppM4.zip** file.

+    For example:

+    1. Navigate to the downloads folder in your lab environment.

+    1. Right-click **AZ2007LabAppM4.zip**, and then select **Extract all**.

+    1. Select **Show extracted files when complete**, and then select **Extract**.

+1. Open the extracted files folder, then copy the **AccelerateDevGHCopilot** folder to a location that's easy to access, such as your Windows Desktop folder.

+1. Open the **AccelerateDevGHCopilot** folder in Visual Studio Code.

+    For example:

+    1. Open Visual Studio Code in your lab environment.

+    1. In Visual Studio Code, on the **File** menu, select **Open Folder**.

+    1. Navigate to the Windows Desktop folder, select **AccelerateDevGHCopilot** and then select **Select Folder**.

+1. In the Visual Studio Code SOLUTION EXPLORER view, verify the following solution structure:

+    - AccelerateDevGHCopilot\
+        - src\
+            - Library.ApplicationCore\
+            - Library.Console\
+            - Library.Infrastructure\
+        - tests\
+            - UnitTests\

+1. Ensure that the solution builds successfully.

+    For example, in the SOLUTION EXPLORER view, right-click **AccelerateDevGHCopilot**, and then select **Build**.

+    You'll see some Warnings, but there shouldn't be any Errors.

 ## Examine the approach to unit testing implemented by the UnitTests project